-And technically, Violetta wasnot just some sort of interloper—she was the worst sort.
+Violetta was not just some sort of interloper—she was the worst sort.
 She was here to put one over on this woman.
-But from what she could see of the room, Mrs. Martin wouldn’t miss what little Violetta would take, not in the slightest.
+But from what she had seen of the massive house, Mrs. Martin wouldn’t miss what little Violetta would take, not in the slightest.

 Mrs. Martin continued the conversation as she had begun it—with an unpleasant huff.
 “Blah blah blah,” she said.
-“Imagine that I just uttered all the greetings that your delicate politeness requires.
+“Imagine I just uttered all the greetings that politeness requires.
 What do you want?
 Answer now, truthfully, or get out.”

-Just because she’d never been struck by extraordinary luck before didn’t mean it couldn’t happen again.
+Just because she’d never been struck by extraordinary luck before didn’t mean it couldn’t happen.

-She had not been invited to sit, but then again, Mrs. Martin had told her to imagine whatever pleasantries she wanted.
+The woman hadn’t invited her to sit, but then again, Mrs. Martin had told her to imagine whatever pleasantries she wanted.
 She sank back onto the white and gold damask sofa in this fussy parlor and pinched the bridge of her nose.

-She had not made it to this age with the pleasant fortune of having fifty-seven pounds in the bank, free and clear and no debts, without being excessively practical.
+Violetta had not made it to this age with the pleasant fortune of having fifty-seven pounds in the bank, with no debts, without being excessively practical.

 Mrs. Martin was pretty in the way that conventional, comfortable women often were.
+She came and sat opposite Violetta with something near perfect posture.
+Of course.
 She had no burdens weighing down her shoulders.
 She had no fears dragging at her future.
-She had no need to be polite to anyone, so undoubtably, she wasn’t.
+Her head was held high; her neck was long and graceful.

 She’d learned not to look at people directly.